cod1r/tack/README.md

     There will be different parameterized types of "Box"s which will tell if it is automatically laid out or manually sized Hierarchy will be specified with 'content' property

+    borders?

+    border radius?

+    click events?
+    hover events?
+        events should be handled with event an emitter instead of going through each object that composes the UI.
+            Each event that comes from SDL, will be passed to each event handler that is stored somewhere

 vim motions?

 basic features: